l-marino/switching-GPLFM/README.md

 - The function `Switching_GPLFM_ADF_EC.m` is the core of the method.
 The posterior distribution of the latent states and nonlinear force are computed via assumed density filtering (ADF) and an expectation-correction (EC) smoothing algorithm.
 This approach is strongly based on the Switching Linear Dynamical Systems (SLDS) theory from David Barber [[4](https://github.com/l-marino/switching-GPLFM/edit/main/README.md#references)], whose codes are included in the folder **slds** and also available [here](https://web4.cs.ucl.ac.uk/staff/D.Barber/software).
 The state-space representation of the GP latent force is obtained, for different kernel functions, by using Solin and Särkkä's approach [[5](https://github.com/l-marino/switching-GPLFM/edit/main/README.md#references)].
 Their codes are included in the folder **kernels** and are also available [here](https://users.aalto.fi/~asolin/documents/pdf/Solin-Sarkka-2014-AISTATS-code.zip).
 - The function `Friction_SDOF.m` can be used for simulating the response of a single degree-of-freedom mass-spring-damper system with a friction contact to a given input forcing.
 The forcing function and a rate-dependent friction law can be defined by the user, along with initial conditions, simulation time, sampling frequency and additional white noise.

-Please cite the below references if you use the switching GPLFM in your work.
-You can also demonstrate your appreciation by *starring* the [switching-GPLFM](https://github.com/l-marino/switching-GPLFM) repository on GitHub.

 ## References